StevenMaude/blog-content/posts/2016/windows-10-installation-impressions.md

 The whole process didn't take too long either and didn't seem to cause any problems following it.
-Microsoft do blatantly ignore your existing choice of browser and select Edge as the default for you though... thanks for that.
+Microsoft do blatantly ignore your existing choice of browser and select Edge as the default for you though… thanks for that.

 ## And after installation?